cocos/cocos-docs/en/asset-workflow/spine.md

 ## Create a skeleton animation resources

-There are three ways to create a skeleton animation resources:
+You can create a spine node in three ways:

 1. Drag the Spine assets directly from **Assets** to **Node Tree**: